Keeping Your Word at Work

 What does it mean to "keep your word"?
 Essentially, it's doing what you say you'll do.

 So, when you tell your colleagues that you'll chair next week's meeting, you turn up on time and do a good job.
-Or, when you inform your manager that you'll have that report on his or her desk by tomorrow morning, you deliver it.
+Or, when you inform your manager that you'll have completed that report by tomorrow morning, you deliver it.

 Over time, honoring your promises (no matter how small) can earn you an enviable reputation for dependability, reliability and trustworthiness.
 This, in turn, can help you to develop and deepen your working relationships.